tkellehe/prejs/README.md

 All directives in __prejs__ start with `DIRECTIVE` where the delimiter between each directive is `.`.
 This character was choosen because it is still valid syntax in _JavaScript_ which allows for your code to go through minification and still have the directives.
+(Still designing the library to support going through minification and still have directives work)

 Also when a directive is removed, whitespace replaces the characters that are needed to be removed.
 This allows for the parser to not re-ajust for the offset created when removing directives and